archzedzenrun/launch_school/rb120/rb129/studyguide.md

 **Polymorphism**

-Describes how objects of different types are able to respond to a common interface (methods).
+Describes how objects of different types are able to respond to methods with the same name.
 Polymorphism can be achieved through inheritance (class and interface) and duck-typing.

 **Class Inheritance** is when classes inherit behaviors from a superclass.